julianbrowne/piggybank/readme.md

 If the data object contains a key called "expect" then this will be compared with the actual HTTP response code recieved and a key added to the results called "expected" with a true or false value depending on whether the return code matched that expected.

     manager.addCall("/that", { method: "post", name: "update that", expect: 204 });

-#### Stop On Surprise

-Where an expect code is set, it's also possible to indicate that subsequent calls should be abandoned if there's a mismatch between expected and actual HTTP response codes.
-This is useful when, for example, a login call fails and the rest of the calls become irrelevant or where following calls might have unpredictable and destructive effects.

-	manager.stopOnSurprise = true;

-indicates that a mismatch should halt the test sequence.

 #### Request Body for POST and PUT